pacifics/PassDao/README.md

 Public functions are :

 - Create Contractor: allows creating a project manager or a contractor smart contract.
-Inputs: the contractor creator smart contract (a verified: 0xf03262DCE825ACd93d0630d3e6aE495B7d907890), the recipient of the amount received from the DAO, the project (meta project if no secific project, the name and a description of the project if new project).
+Inputs: the contractor creator smart contract (this is a verified: 0xf03262DCE825ACd93d0630d3e6aE495B7d907890), the recipient of the amount received by the contractor, the project (meta project if no secific project, the name and a description of the project if new project).
 Note: for new projects, the contractor will be the project manager of the created project.

 - Contractor Proposal: proposal to order a work from a project manager or a contractor or to fund the Dao.
-Inputs: the amount of the proposal in wei, the address of the contractor smart contract (0 if proposal to fund the DAO), the proposal (the index in the contractor smart contract or a description and a hash of the proposal document), the funding rules (not mandatory), the debating period (not mandatory).
+Inputs: the amount of the proposal in wei, the address of the contractor smart contract (0 if proposal to fund the DAO), the proposal (the index in the contractor smart contract or: a description and a hash of the proposal document), the funding rules (not mandatory), the debating period (not mandatory).
 Note: 10 eth minimum have to be sent to make a proposal.
-This amount in Dao shares will be given back after the voting period if more than 10% of the Community supported the proposal.
+This amount will be given back in Dao shares after the voting period if more than 10% of the Community supported the proposal.

 - Resolution Proposal: submit a question to a vote by the Community of shareholders.
 Inputs: the name of the question, a description, the address of the project, the debating period (not mandatory).
 Note: 10 eth minimum have to be sent to make a proposal.
-This amount in Dao shares will be given back after the voting period if more than 10% of the Community supported the proposal.
+This amount will be given back in Dao shares after the voting period if more than 10% of the Community supported the proposal.

 - Rules Proposal: proposal to change the rules of the committee room.
-Inputs: the min quorum for proposals, the minimum amount in wei of committee fees, the percentage of positive votes to reward shares to the creator of the proposal, the period before committees, the minimum debate period, the inflation rate for the rewarding of fees to voters, the token price inflation rate and the default funding period.
+Inputs: the min quorum for proposals, the minimum amount in wei of committee fees, the percentage of positive votes to reward shares to the creator of the proposal, the period before committees, the minimum debate period, the inflation rate for the rewarding of fees to voters, the token price inflation rate for project manager proposals and the default funding period.
 Note: 10 eth minimum have to be sent to make a proposal.
-This amount in Dao shares will be given back after the voting period if more than 10% of the Community supported the proposal.
+This amount will be given back in Dao shares after the voting period if more than 10% of the Community supported the proposal.

 - Upgrade Proposal: proposal to upgrade the Committee Room or the manager smart contracts.
 Inputs: the new Committee Room smart contract (not mandatory), the new share manager smart contract (not mandatory) or the new token manager smart contract (not mandatory).
 Note: 10 eth minimum have to be sent to make a proposal.
-This amount in Dao shares will be given back after the voting period if more than 10% of the Community supported the proposal.
+This amount will be given back in Dao shares after the voting period if more than 10% of the Community supported the proposal.

 - Vote (for shareholders): support or vote against a proposal.
-Inputs: the index of the proposal, true if support and false against.
+Inputs: the index of the committee, true if support and false against.

-- Execute decision (after and according to the votes of a committee, input: the index of the committee) and order a work from a contractor (after the closing time of the funding for the proposal, input: the index of the proposal).
+- Execute decision: after and according to the votes of a committee, input: the index of the committee.

+- Order a work from a contractor: after the closing time of the funding for the proposal, input: the index of the proposal.

 #### Manager Smart Contracts ("Tokens")